Program Coordinator Debbie Witsken

 OTAs are heroes to those they serve.
 They help people return to productivity - but in a new form.
 They also are advocates who educate and assist people of all ages to identify and work towards client-centered goals to maximize independence and quality of life throughout the lifespan.

 Nature of Work: The fundamental purpose of occupational therapy is the development and maintenance of a person’s capacity throughout life to perform those tasks and roles essential to productive living.
 As an OTA, an individual will provide services to those impaired by physical illness, psychosocial disability, developmental deficits, and aging.
 Through occupational therapy intervention, clients are returned to their maximum level of independence, mastering life skills that include: self-care, home-management, leisure, and work.

-The OTA carries out a treatment plan under the guidance and supervision of an Occupational Therapist.
+The OTA carries out a treatment plan under the guidance and supervision of an OT.
 The OTA provides a variety of treatment modalities to the client such as: activities of daily living and home management training, splinting, environmental modifications, safety training during daily occupations, wheelchair positioning and modifications, sensory integration, teaching life skills to clients with mental illness, job site analysis, energy management techniques, cognitive retraining and neuromuscular retraining techniques for clients with neurological dysfunction, management of chronic illness, and health and wellness promotion.
-Other duties include documenting client progress and assisting with formulation of discharge planning.
+Other duties include documenting patient progress and assisting with formulation of discharge planning.
 The OTA also maintains clinical equipment and supervises OT aides.

 OTAs work in a variety of settings that include: hospitals, skilled nursing facilities, intermediate care facilities, school systems, mental health centers, rehabilitation hospitals, residential care facilities, home health settings, work hardening centers and community settings